Code4CySec/Exfiltrating_Windows_Files/README.md

 - transmit_exfil.py

 You can use this script to send your encrpypted data via file transfer.
 The script provides a function for windows as well with the 'win32file' library.

+- paste_exfil.py

+We can send our encrypted information by posting it on a web server.
+We will automate the process of posting the encrypted document to an account on https://pastebin.com.
+This will enables us to dead-drop the document and retrieve it when we want to without anyone else being able to decrypt it.

+- exfil.py

+Finally we tie everyting together.
+You can call to exfiltrate files by using any of the methods we have written.